Copying a content item

 The results refresh to show only content from the selected site.

-The edit page for the copy opens in the same tab.
+After you make a copy, the edit page for the copy opens in the same tab.
 The settings and content exactly match the original item, with the following exceptions:

 • The prefix [Copy] - is added to the title.